Saimon-bd/DevOps-Zero-To-Hero/README.md

 # exit from the ns2
 exit
 ```
-#### Connectivity between two network namespaces via bridge is completed.
+#### Connectivity between two network namespaces via the bridge is completed.

 ![Project Diagram](https://github.com/faayam/linux-network-namespaces-hands-on/blob/main/namespace-setup.png)

-_the diagrom is taken from ops.tips blog_
+_the diagram is taken from ops. tips blog_

 **_Step 5.1:_** Now it's time to connect to the internet.
 As we saw routing table from `ns1` doesn’t have a default gateway, it can’t reach any other machine from outside the `192.168.1.0/24` range.
 ```bash